rolandoislas/libdrc/doc/re/overview.rst

     firmware unit ran by DRC-WUP).

     This SoC is based on an ARM926EJ-S CPU and seems to be custom made for this device.
-It contains no external markings that would allow identification of a designed/manufacturer, but it is assumed to have been designed by MegaChips Corporation.
+It presents no external markings that would allow identification of a designed/manufacturer, but it is assumed to have been designed by MegaChips Corporation.
 The hardware H.264 decoder present inside seems to also be of a custom design.